 Since it seems like the whole city is a huge open market, someone is always selling something or knows someone who is selling something you might need.

-That is also a way how you can organize your trip around India – for example book a ride to somewhere, find a tourist guide, find a restaurant or any other activity… just go to the street and ask the first person that passes by – they will happily recommend a friend, cousin, neighbor who has exactly whatever is that you need.
+That is also a way how you can organize your trip around India. or example book a ride to somewhere, find a tourist guide, find a restaurant or any other activity… just go to the street and ask the first person that passes by – they will happily recommend a friend, cousin, neighbor who has exactly whatever is that you need.

 And the price of literally everything is negotiable so it will all depend on your negotiating skills and patience.

-Street markets are definitely a place to be if you want to get to know the context, the mentality, the way the life goes…
+Street markets are definitely a place to be if you want to get to know the context.
+Also the mentality, the way the life goes…

-You will be surprised of the amounts of shops and street sellers trying to sell you everything: from food to fabrics, dishes, clothes, jewelry, toys, tools, perfumes…
+The country is full of shops and street sellers trying to sell you everything.
+You can buy from food to fabrics, dishes, clothes, jewelry, toys, tools, perfumes.

-A good advice is better not to ask for something if you are not really interested in buying it, otherwise it will be very difficult to escape; they are very persuasive sellers and you will end up buying things that you didn’t really want to buy.
+A good advice: is better not to ask for something if you are not really interested in buying it.
+If not it will be very difficult to escape.
+Tlhey are very persuasive sellers and you will end up buying things that you didn’t really want to buy.

 One more tip – if you go to a shop early in the morning just after they open, you have big chances to negotiate a bigger discount since the morning is the most important moment of the day for them.
 If they don’t sell anything to the first customer that stops by, they believe the whole commercial day will be a reflection of it.

 In any case, bargaining in India is mandatory and any price anywhere is negotiable so it is almost a rule that you will pay less than original price.
-In any case, they tend to give much higher prices to tourists than to the locals, so obviously you will have space for bargaining until some more reasonable price.
+In any case, they tend to give much higher prices to tourists than to the locals.
+Obviously you will have space for bargaining until some more reasonable price.

 However, considering that you will be mostly buying from the street sellers who maintain their families and probably live in a poor conditions, don`t exaggerate with bargaining – India is still probably much cheaper than where are you coming from.